Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 </div>
 <!-- END: div -->

+---

 <!-- START: div -->
 <div class="QandA_question">

-Why does C provide the `++` and `--` operators?
+Q: Why does C provide the `++` and `--` operators?
 Are they faster than other ways of incrementing and decrementing, or they are just more convenient?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-C inherited `++` and `--` from **Ken Thompson**’s earlier B language.
+A: C inherited `++` and `--` from **Ken Thompson**’s earlier B language.
 Thompson apparently created these operators because his B compiler could generate a more compact translation for `++i` than for `i = i + 1`.
 These operators have become a deeply ingrained part of C (in fact, many of C’s most famous idioms rely on them).
 With modern compilers, using `++` and won’t make a compiled program any smaller or faster; the continued popularity of these operators stems mostly from their brevity and convenience.

 </div>
 <!-- END: div -->

+---

 <!-- START: div -->
 <div class="QandA_question">

-Do `++` and `--` work with `float` variables?
+Q: Do `++` and `--` work with `float` variables?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-Yes; the increment and decrement operations can be applied to floating-point numbers as well as integers.
+A: Yes; the increment and decrement operations can be applied to floating-point numbers as well as integers.
 In practice, however, it’s fairly rare to increment or decrement a `float` variable.

 </div>
 <!-- END: div -->

+---

 <!-- START: div -->
 <div class="QandA_question">

-When I use the postfix version of `++` or `--`, just when is the increment or decrement performed?
+Q: When I use the postfix version of `++` or `--`, just when is the increment or decrement performed?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-That's an excellent question.
+A: That's an excellent question.
 Unfortunately, it's also a difficult one to answer.
 The C standard introduces the concept of “sequence point” and says that “updating the stored value of the operand shall occur between the previous and the next sequence point.”
 There are various kinds of sequence points in C: the end of an expression statement is one example.
 By the end of an expression statement, all increments and decrements within the statement must have been performed; the next statement can’t begin to execute until this condition has been met.

-Certain operators that we’ll encounter in later chapters (logical and. logical or, conditional, and comma) also impose sequence points.
+Certain operators that we’ll encounter in later chapters (logical *and*. logical *or*, conditional, and comma) also impose sequence points.
 So do function calls: the arguments in a function call must be fully evaluated before the call can be performed.
 If an argument happens to be an expression containing a `++` or `--` operator, the increment or decrement must occur before the call can take place.

 </div>
 <!-- END: div -->

+---

 <!-- START: div -->
 <div class="QandA_question">